MVSS CONSTITUTION AND BYLAWS

 - The Treasurer shall receive all monies and funds belonging to the Society, pay all bills, render bills for dues and assessments and report to the Council and membership at the annual assembly meeting.
 The Treasurer will prepare an annual report for audit.

 - Councilors at large shall be elected for three-year terms, with election of one counselor occurring annually so as to provide overlapping terms.
 The duties will be assigned by the President.
+One Councilor will be appointed as the Society Recorder, with functions of tracking journal submissions and acceptances.

 ARTICLE III – COMMITTEES